 A brochure focusing on the wildlife of hemlock-hardwood-pine forests in New Hampshire, how to recognize this habitat, and why these forests are important.

 This brochure focuses on wildlife found in northern hardwood-conifer forests, and provides information about how landowners can provide habitat and care for it to help wildlife in need of conservation.

 This brochure focuses on the wildlife habitat value of shorelines in New Hampshire, including wildlife that use shorelines, how to identify high quality shorelines, and what landowners can do to help wildlife that depend on shoreline habitat.

 This source focuses on the species of Appalachian oak-pine forests, how to recognize these habitats, and why they are important.

 This source examines species of floodplain forests, how to recognize floodplain forests, and why they are important.

 This source focuses on the species of grasslands, how to recognize grasslands, and why they are important.

 This source focuses on the species of lowland spruce-fir forests, how to recognize these habitats, and why they are important.

 This source focuses on the species of marsh and shrub wetlands, how to recognize marsh and shrub wetlands, and why they are important.

-Related Keywordsbiodiversity communities conservation Conservation Planning environmental education financial assistance forest health forest Industry forest laws forestry workshop proceedings Land Conservation Native Plants NRI selling timber Speaking for Wildlife Taking Action for Wildlife wildlife Wildlife Action Plan wildlife outreach woodlot management
+Related Keywordsbiodiversity communities Conservation Planning coverts environmental education financial assistance forest health forest Industry forest laws forestry workshop proceedings habitat Land Conservation Native Plants NRI Speaking for Wildlife Taking Action for Wildlife wildlife Wildlife Action Plan wildlife outreach woodlot management